 Gannets feed by plunge-diving to catch fish such as anchovies and sardines and can hit the water at speeds as high as 120 kilometres per hour dependant on the height from which they dive.
 As an adaption to this feeding, the birds have evolved without external nostrils on their beaks.

 The Cape gannet (Morus capensis) is currently classed as a “vulnerable” species.
 The population of Cape gannets declined sharply at the Namibian island rookeries during the second half of the 20th century whilst increasing at Lambert’s Bay.
 Much of this population change appears related to commercial fishing activity.
 The Namibian fisheries were heavily overexploited during the 1960s leading to a collapse of sardine numbers there, whilst the South African fisheries appear to have been better managed.
-Other threats to the birds include removal of guano which disrupts breeding, longline fishing where birds are often unintended by-catch, oil spills, and competition for habitat from fur seals.
+Other threats to the birds include the removal of guano which disrupts breeding, longline fishing where birds are often unintended by-catch, oil spills, and competition for habitat from fur seals.

 Given this is a protected area, a close approach to the birds was not possible and so all the photos shown here were taken with the 500mm super-telephoto lens both with or without a 1.4x teleconverter.
 Lighting conditions were fairly strong and so I used a medium aperture, F8.0, in order to get reasonable depth of field, and shutter speeds between 1/1000 and 1/2000 second to freeze the action.
 ISO was 400 throughout.